 Ultimately, the PCI guidelines are in place to protect your firm and your clients from data breaches, and staying compliant is much easier when you partner with a payment provider that guides you at every step.

 The bottom line?
 Allowing clients to pay their bill online is no longer a nice-to-have service; it’s a must-have for running a modern CPA practice in 2017 and beyond, offering the potential to simplify your workflow, boost cash flow, and increase productivity.
 In no time at all, you’ll wonder how you ever got by without the convenience and flexibility of getting paid fast, with just a click.

-To learn more about shifting payment trends and the benefits of taking your payment process online, download our e-book, "Getting Paid: What CPAs Need to Know for 2018."
+To learn more about shifting payment trends and the benefits of taking your payment process online, download our e-book, "Getting Paid: What CPAs Need to Know."